-- a. the academic staff member concerned - b. the staff member responsible for the decision that is under appeal - c. the academic integrity officer, where applicable - d. the Academic Unit General Manager, - e.
-Campus Central or UniSA partner administration office, to be retained on the student's file, - f.
-UniSA International, if the student is an international student. - 11.4.2 A record of the Student Appeals Committee will be kept and include: - a. the date and time of the meeting - b. the members of the Student Appeals Committee - c. the information considered by the Student Appeals Committee in reaching its decision - d. the decision reached, and - e. the reasons for the decision - 11.4.3 If the student's appeal is denied: - a. their enrolment will be amended in accordance with the relevant decision - b. if required, the Director: Student and Academic Services will amend the grade in the student record system, and ensure that any relevant notation is entered on the student record c. for international students, if the appeal concerned academic misconduct, the student's Confirmation of Enrolment (CoE) will be cancelled irrespective of whether they intend to lodge an external appeal.
+- 11.3.1 If the student's appeal is denied: - a. their enrolment will be amended in accordance with the relevant decision - b. if required, the Registrar and Director: Student and Academic Services will amend the grade in the student record system, and ensure that any relevant notation is entered on the student record - c. for international students, if the appeal concerned academic misconduct, the student's Confirmation of Enrolment (CoE) will be cancelled irrespective of whether they intend to lodge an external appeal.
 This may affect their student visa.

-11.5 Further avenues of appeal
+11.4 Further avenues of appeal

-- 11.5.1 Students have the right to appeal decisions made by the Student Appeals Committee in accordance with this manual to the Office of the State Ombudsman.
-Contact details can be found on the Ombudsman SA website. - 11.5.2 If a student pursues an external appeal they must: - i) lodge the appeal within ten working days from the date of the final letter notifying them of the relevant decision, and advise Campus Central or UniSA partner administration office in writing within the same timeframe that an external appeal has been lodged - ii) advise Campus Central or UniSA partner administration office in writing of the outcome of the appeal within ten working days from the date specified in the letter from the external appeal body - 11.5.3 In cases where the Student Appeals Committee decision would lead to the student's preclusion, suspension or expulsion, the student's place in the program will be held pending the outcome of the external appeal.3 However, in such cases students will not be permitted to enrol in further courses, or incur further fees, and any existing future enrolments will be cancelled. - 11.5.4 For international students who have been precluded: - i) they are entitled to access and receive the outcome of one external appeal before their preclusion will be reported to the Australian Government; - ii) if there is no external appeal lodged within the timeframe set out in clause 11.5.2 or if any external appeal is unsuccessful, their preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment which may affect their student visa.
+- 11.4.1 Students have the right to appeal decisions made by the Student Appeals Committee in accordance with this manual to the Office of the State Ombudsman.
+Contact details can be found on the Ombudsman SA website. - 11.4.2 If a student pursues an external appeal they must: - i) lodge the appeal within ten working days from the date of the final letter notifying them of the relevant decision, and advise Campus Central or UniSA partner administration office in writing within the same timeframe that an external appeal has been lodged - advise Campus Central or UniSA partner administration office in writing of the outcome of the appeal within ten working days from the date of the letter from the external appeal body - 11.4.3 In cases where the Student Appeals Committee decision would lead to the student's preclusion, suspension or expulsion, the student's place in the program will be held pending the outcome of the external appeal.^{} However, in such cases students will not be permitted to enrol in further courses, or incur further fees, and any existing future enrolments will be cancelled.

+- 11.4.4 For international students who have been precluded: - i) they are entitled to access and receive the outcome of one external appeal before their preclusion will be reported to the Australian Government; - ii) if there is no external appeal lodged within the timeframe set out in clause 11.4.2 or if any external appeal is unsuccessful, their preclusion will be reported to the Australian Government which will result in the cancellation of their Confirmation of Enrolment which may affect their student visa.

-3 With the exception of international students whose Confirmation of Enrolment will be cancelled at this stage unless the decision is to preclude the student (see 11.5.4).
+^{} With the exception of international students whose Confirmation of Enrolment will be cancelled at this stage unless the decision is to preclude the student (see 11.5.4).